CarloLucibello/GraphNeuralNetworks.jl/docs/src/api/conv.md

 (see [`GNNChain`](@ref)).

 The table below lists all graph convolutional layers implemented in the *GraphNeuralNetworks.jl*.
 It also highlights the presence of some additional capabilities with respect to basic message passing:
 - *Sparse Ops*: implements message passing as multiplication by sparse adjacency matrix instead of the gather/scatter mechanism.
-This can lead to better cpu performances but it is not supported on gpu yet.
+This can lead to better CPU performances but it is not supported on GPU yet.
 - *Edge Weight*: supports scalar weights (or equivalently scalar features) on edges.
 - *Edge Features*: supports feature vectors on edges.
 - *Heterograph*: supports heterogeneous graphs (see [`GNNHeteroGraphs`](@ref)).